Wolftrap Farm

 Wolftrap Farm was a historic home located near Smithfield, Isle of Wight County, Virginia.
-The house was built about 1820, and is a 2 1/2-story, three bay, Federal style frame dwelling.
+The house was built about 1820, and is a 2 1/2-story, three-bay, Federal style frame dwelling.
 It was a one-story rear elevation surmounted by a double tier of dormer windows.
-The house has a double-pile, hall-parlor plan and measures approximately 32 feet, 6 inches, square.
+The house had a double-pile, hall-parlor plan and measures approximately 32 feet, 6 inches, square.
 The house has been dismantled.